Jolak5/kanban-copy/group-capstone/js_capstone.md

 - The common tasks (set up repo, find the API, shared work on the home page) will be divided among all of you or worked as a team (pair programming)
 - The tasks related to a specific page will be developed individually, every student owning the development of one page

-Here is a suggestion of what you can do every day:
+Here is a suggestion of what you can do every day (just a suggestion, not mandatory):

 ### Day 1